Dry fly fishing: Angling technique

-Unlike wet fly fishing, the "take" on a dry fly is visible, explosive and exciting.
-Right from the beginning, anglers often prefer dry fly fishing because of the relative ease of detecting a strike and the instant gratification of seeing a trout strike their fly.
-Nymph fishing is easier; it doesn't require "angling" skills associated with learning various casting techniques, but dry fly anglers can become addicted to the surface strike.
+Compared to "wet" fly fishing, bites on dry fly lures are highly visible.
+Many anglers prefer dry fly fishing because of the relative ease of detecting a strike and the gratification of seeing a trout strike their fly.
+Nymph fishing is easier; it doesn't require "angling" skills associated with learning various casting techniques.

 Once a fish has been caught and landed, the fly may be wet and no longer float well.
 Flies can sometimes be dried by "false" casting back and forth in the air.
 With care, a small piece of reusable absorbent towel, an amadou patch or a Chamois leather may be used.
-A used dry fly which refuses to float may be replaced with another similar or identical fly while the original dries out more thoroughly, rotating through a set of flies.
-After drying a fly may need a fresh application of water-repellent fly "dressing" liquid.
+A used dry fly which refuses to float may be replaced with another similar or identical fly while the original dries out.
+After drying, a fly may need a fresh application of water-repellent fly "dressing" liquid.